Without Jones, No. 1 Duke braces for visit from No. 4 UVa

 “We just have confidence in everyone that they can step up and lock in on that end,” Duke co-captain Jack White said.
 “The good news about our team, everyone loves to play defense.
 Everyone takes pride in locking up and they know the effect it can have on our team.”

-While most of the attention on this Duke team has gone to possible top-five NBA draft picks Zion Williamson, RJ Barrett and Cameron Reddish for their performance on offense, a major part of Duke’s success is Jones’ play at the other end of the floor.
+While most of the attention on this Duke team has gone to possible top-five NBA draft picks Zion Williamson, RJ Barrett and Cameron Reddish for their performance on offense, a major part of Duke’s success has been Jones’ play at the other end of the floor.

 His pressure on the opponent’s primary ball handler has been critical in making Duke difficult to score against.